ExperimentalMineralPhysics/Continuous-Peak-Fit/README.md

 ### Using pip

-Continuous-Peak-Fit can also be installed directly from pip using the following command:
+Continuous-Peak-Fit can also be installed directly from PyPI using the following command:

 `pip install continuous-peak-fit`

-This should automatically install the required dependencies.
+This should automatically install the package and its required dependencies.

 ## Usage